alewinkler21/plibo-sms/README.md

 ## Usage

-To get started with using hawk, require hawk.core in your project:
+To get started with using plibo-sms, require plibo-sms.client in your project:

 ```
 (ns plibosms.sample